-- the student should have a sufficient level of English to be able to access the IB curriculum - the student should satisfy the school's standards of work ethic and behaviour that will allow him/her to manage the challenges of an IB Education - the student should adhere to the national standards of attendance and lateness.
-In order to progress to the IB students must achieve a minimum of 90% attendance
+- A. the student should have a sufficient level of English to be able to access the IB programmes. - B. the student should satisfy the school's standards of work ethic and behaviour that will allow them to manage the challenges of an IB education.
+For this, teacher feedback, grades and information within the student file in Magister will be taken into account - C. the student should have adhered to the national standards of attendance and lateness. - In order to progress to the IB programmes specifically, the students must achieve a minimum of 90% attendance - D. Parental responsiveness to school communications